Culture, Politics & Current Events by David Phinney

 by David Phinney April 27th, 2005 Rioting and threats of work stoppages at critical transportation hubs needed to rebuild the war-torn Iraq have erupted in recent months following payment disputes between contractors originally hired by the U.S.-led Coalition Provisional Authority and Iraqi officials skeptical of the billings and the CPA's [...]

-Spending Iraqi Money
+Spending Billions of Iraqi Money

 Page 1 of 2 1 2 »